unreal-art/us-visa-bot/README.md

 ### Environment Variables

+The `.env.example` file contains comprehensive documentation of all available environment variables.
+Here are the key variables:

 | Variable             | Description                           | Required |
 | -------------------- | ------------------------------------- | -------- |
 | `VISA_USERNAME`      | Your visa portal email                | Yes      |